-Soap paste as a shelf life around one year, pending on oils’ shelf life.
+Soap paste has a shelf life around one year, pending on oils’ shelf life.
 The final liquid soap, because of its water content, needs a preservative to be safe, or it needs to be used under a month.
 Both solutions as its pros and cons:

 - if you store the soap paste, you need to keep making liquid soap portions that last for one month, but you save in preservative usage.
 You need to use 0,5%-1% depending on the preservative type.
 1% of 2 liters is still 20ml.

-- if you store the final liquid soap, you will need to use the preservative, making the soap more expensive.
+- if you want the final liquid soap, you will need to use the preservative, making the soap more expensive.
 On the other hand, you save on heat and time, as you just need to make all liquid soap in one go.

 So, it’s up to you, your preferences, time and what you wish your liquid soap to cost.

 Dilution is also a matter of option.
 I’ve seen recipe calling for 1:1 dilution (1 portion of soap paste for 1 portion of water), but I find it quite difficult to work with.
 1:2 is the minimum I am able to make and I find 1:3 still thick enough.
 Besides, you always use 2 to 3 pumps of soap, no matter the dilution ratio, so, by using a thick dilution, you will be sort of wasting soap.

 In summary, if you want a thin soap and wish to save some money, you can use the recipe’s 1:3 dilution, or even try for 1:4 of dilution.
 Your soap will feel thinner, but will still wash effectively.

 - With this recipe, you make 500g of soap paste.

 - If you use a dilution of 1:1, you will be using 1 time the soap paste weight in water: 500g.
 This will give you roughly a total of 1 liter of liquid soap (500g + 500g = 1kg = ~1 liter).